Legacy Questions and Answers for gifts in Wills to World Horse Welfare

 Q: I already have a Will.
 Do I need to write another to include World Horse Welfare?

 A: Not at all.
 The simplest thing to do is to write a Codicil, which is an amendment to your existing Will.
-This is very straightforward to do - you simply need two witnesses who are not set to benefit from your Will
+We woulld advise you to speak to your solicitor when making or updating your Will.

 Q: I wrote my Will some years ago and have left a bequest to you in your previous charity name: International League for the Protection of Horses (ILPH).
 Do I need to re-write my Will?